amudhan23/lottery/README.md

    truffle test
    ```

-2. To deploy the contract
+3. To deploy in test network
    * Create a .env file and provide the following details :
      Install NPM packages
         ```sh